Water Efficiency Certificate

 Shower heads are to have a maximum flow rate of 9 litres per minute.

 Toilets are to be dual flush, with the maximum flush full flush 6.5 litres, and the maximum for the half flush 3.5 liters per flush.
-(Basing the average of 1 full flush & 4 half flushes)
+(Basing the average of 1 full flush and 4 half flushes)

 Moyle Plumbing & Gas Fitting can help you meet the minimum water efficient standards required by inspecting your property and updating if required.